Australia tells dating apps to improve safety standards to protect users from sexual violence | Technology

 Kath Albury, an online dating researcher at Melbourne's Swinburne University of Technology, said safety improvements could include a clearer sense of how quickly a user could expect feedback after reporting an unwanted or threatening contact.

-"One of the things that dating app users are concerned about is the sense that complaints go into the void or there's a response that feels automated or not personal responsive in a time when they're feeling quite unsafe or distressed," Albury told Australian Broadcasting Corp.
+''One of the things that dating app users are concerned about is the sense that complaints go into the void or there's a response that feels automated or not personal responsive in a time when they're feeling quite unsafe or distressed,'' Albury said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)